I’ve said a million times that one of my favorite ways to celebrate the holidays is with some good picture books.

 My girls love looking for them at the library or going to the book store and checking out the newest titles, and I love displaying them for the month.

-Of course, Valentine’s Day is so fun ANYWAY – all things pink and chocolate – so a few books just add to the festivities.
+Of course, Valentine’s Day is so fun ANYWAY – all things pink and chocolate – so a few Valentine’s Day books just add to the festivities.
 Here are some of our family favorites:

 This Is Not a Valentine by Carter Higgins, illustrated by Lucy Ruth Cummins

-This is new this year, and I just love how it follows a little boy giving the most thoughtful little gifts to the little friend he has his eye on.
+This was new to our Valentine’s Day books collection last year, and I just love how it follows a little boy giving the most thoughtful little gifts to the little friend he has his eye on.
 It’s such a sweet way to recognize that the best Valentine’s of all are the ones that acknowledge “I pay attention to you and what you like.”
 It’s been getting KILLER reviews, and it deserves them all.

 Plant a Kiss by Amy Krouse Rosenthal and Peter H. Reynolds